averbis/averbis-python-api/README.rst

 must be called :code:`client-settings.json` and it must be located either in the working directory of the script or in the user's home folder in :code:`.averbis/client-settings.json`.

-Each profile has three settings:
+Each profile has four settings:

 - :code:`url`: the base URL of the server application
 - :code:`api-token`: the API token
 - :code:`verify-ssl`: the path to a PEM file used to validate the server certificate if SSL is used
+- :code:`timeout`: An optional timeout parameter (in seconds)

 Default settings which should be applied to all profiles can be stored in the special profile :code:`*` (star).